koronkowy/koronkowy/README.md

 This is going to be pretty comprehensive and serve organizationally for me as an archive point as well as somewhat of a CV or resume.

-I also want to highlight people / projects / conferences / etc. that I am connected with and feel passionate about.
+I also want to highlight people/projects/conferences/etc. that I am connected with and feel passionate about.

 Current Employment / Main Projects
 ==================================